LucentFlux/include-wgsl-oil/README.md

 # Getting started

 Including a shader module follows similar syntax to the Rust `include_str` or `include_bytes` macros, where a path is given relative to the containing folder of the Rust file that the macro is invoked from.
-However the `include_wgsl_oil` macro generates a large number of constants, so it is recommended to invoke the macro inside a module:
+However the `include_wgsl_oil` macro generates a large number of objects, so it is instead invoked as an attribute to a module that you would like it to populate with shader information:

 ```rust ignore
 #[include_wgsl_oil::include_wgsl_oil("path/to/shader.wgsl")]